ovh/docs/pages/storage_and_backup/object_storage/cold_archive_overview/guide.fr-fr.md

 ---
-title: Cold Archive - Présentation
+title: Cold Archive - Overview
-excerpt: Découvrez le service, ses fonctionnalités et sa facturation
+excerpt: Discover the service, its features, and billing
 updated: 2024-06-28
 ---